HazelnutParadise/insyra/Docs/plot.md

 - `Title`: The title of the word cloud.
 - `Subtitle`: The subtitle of the word cloud.
-- `SeriesData`: The data for the word cloud.
+- `Data`: The data for the word cloud.
 Supported types:
   - `map[string]float32`: A map where keys are words, and values are float values.
 - `Shape` (optional): Shape of the word cloud (e.g., "circle", "cardioid", "star").
 - `SizeRange` (optional): Size range for the words, e.g., [14, 80].